Continuous actions on primitive ideal spaces lift to $\mathrm{C}^{\ast}$-actions: Ideal structure of Harnisch--Kirchberg systems

 \section{Ideal structure of Harnisch--Kirchberg systems}

-In this section, we investigate the ideal structure of Harnisch--Kirchberg systems.\ The main result of this section, Theorem \ref{thm:orderisomorphism}, first appeared in \cite{HK24}.\ Nevertheless, here we present a new proof, which differs from previous work in that it does not involve the use of the enveloping von Neumann algebra to obtain Corollary \ref{cor:detectionD}, exploiting instead work of Kwa{\'s}niewski and Meyer \cite{KM18}, which yields a shorter, and more direct, proof.
+In this section, we investigate the ideal structure of Harnisch--Kirchberg systems.\ The main result of this section, Theorem \ref{thm:orderisomorphism}, first appeared in \cite{HK24}.\ Nevertheless, here we present a new proof, which differs from previous work in that it does not involve the use of the double dual of a \Cs-algebra to obtain Lemma \ref{lem:aperiodic}, exploiting instead work of Kwa{\'s}niewski and Meyer \cite{KM18}, which yields a shorter, and more direct, proof.